 - Should I plant Brussels sprouts next year, or not?
 I harvested some Brussels this year on July 25th.
-Many people on the Mat-Su Gardeners blog on Facebook said this is a very early.
-I planted the Jade Cross variety on 5-16 and had fruit on 7-25 even though the packet said 85-90 days.
+Many people on the Mat-Su Gardeners group on Facebook said this is a very early.
+I planted the Jade Cross variety on May 16th and had fruit on July 25th even though the packet said 85-90 days.
 Based on comments by other Master Gardeners, I should wait to harvest until after the first frost for sweeter fruit.
 So, I’ll experiment and not harvest the remaining fruit until then.
 These plants take up quite a bit of room so even though I really like to eat them I’m not sure I’m willing to give up so much space.

 - I have an 8×8 greenhouse and currently have four cucumber and seven tomato plants.
 It’s a little crowded.
 Five of the seven tomatoes are indeterminate and are very tall and require a lot of work to maintain.
 Next year I’ll limit myself to four determinate plants and four cucumbers.
 This will give me enough room to add things like basil and a few other herbs I’d like to try.

 Looking Forward To Next Year

 A few things I’ll keep consider for next year to have an even better gardening experience: